-So, right here, right now, stop and think about how incredible you are, and how much you do for yourself.
-Working out and taking care of your body, stocking the fridge with your favorite foods, cleaning up the house so you have a beautiful place to live, putting on your favorite movie to watch.
+In the midst of caring about others, we often neglect our relationship with ourselves.
+Think about how incredible you are, and how much you do for yourself.
+Working out and taking care of your body, stocking the fridge with your favorite foods (and because you’re the best, maybe your kid’s and spouse’s favorite foods), cleaning up the house so you have a beautiful place to live, putting on your favorite movie to watch.
 You really are a great “partner” to yourself, you know?

 Yes, we get it… this sounds sappy.
 But it’s actually really important to build this foundation of self-love.
 Not only do you generally feel better in life, but building your self-esteem correlates to better health outcomes.